 Histological analysis

 For histology, samples were fixed for 24 hours in RCl2 buffer (Alphelys, France) before embedding in paraffin.
 Five-micrometer sections, separated at least by 100 µm each in the thickness of the tissue were mounted on slides.
 Slides were stained with hematoxylin and eosin (H&E; Sigma-Aldrich) and then digitized under bright light using a Hamamatsu NanoZoomer (Hamamatsu Photonics).
-Four sections per sample, i.e. eight sections per rabbit were processed and areas occupied by mammary epithelial tissue (clusters of alveolar structures), adipose tissue, mammary duct lumens or connective tissue were measured using CaseViewer software (3D Histech) and divided by the whole section area to generate the proportion of each tissue.
+Four sections per sample, i.e. eight sections per rabbit were processed and the percentage of areas occupied by mammary epithelial tissue (clusters of alveolar structures), adipose tissue, mammary duct lumens or connective tissue were measured using CaseViewer software (3D Histech) and divided by the whole section area to generate the proportion of each tissue.
 Results are expressed as means ± SEM.

 RNA Extraction and RT-qPCR analyses